AppShell

 zIndex prop

-zIndex prop is available on AppShell and associated sections: AppShell.Header, AppShell.Navbar, AppShell.Aside and AppShell.Footer.
-By default, all sections z-index is 200.
+The zIndex prop is available on AppShell and its associated sections: AppShell.Header, AppShell.Navbar, AppShell.Aside, and AppShell.Footer.
+By default, all sections have a z-index of 100.

-To change z-index of all sections, set zIndex prop on the AppShell:
+To change the z-index of all sections, set the zIndex prop on the AppShell component:

 import { AppShell } from '@mantine/core';